n8n-io/n8n-docs/docs/help-community/contributing.md

 ### How to submit a post

 n8n appreciates all contributions.
 Publishing a tutorial on your own site that supports the community is a great contribution.
-If you want n8n to highlight your post on the blog, you need to go through the following steps:
+If you want n8n to highlight your post on the blog, follow these steps:

 1. Email your idea to [marketing@n8n.io](mailto:marketing@n8n.io) with the subject "Blog contribution: [Your Topic]."
 2. Submit your draft: